meutzitzu/webgoodluck/README.md

 `z` `x` controls speed
 `r` resets to start position

-to select different fractals press the keys from `1`to `9` (we only suport 2 fractals but we will add more later)
+To select different fractals press the keys from `1`to `9` (we only suport 2 fractals but we will add more later)